Building a banya - How to build a Russian sauna

 Banya: do it yourself or buy a kit?

-Choice of location for the banya
+Choosing a location for the banya

-The correct construction phase for the banya
+The right construction phase for the banya

-weather conditions cannot cause any damage.
+weather influences cannot cause any damage.

 Matching categories: